top of page

 VACCINATIONS

-Vaccinations or medications?
 Yellow Fever (Compulsory) Typhoid, Hepatitis A, Diphtheria are not necessary though.
-We recommend that you contact a travel clinic near you at least 3 months before you plan to travel.
+We recommend that you contact a travel clinic near you at least 3 months before traveling.

 Safety in Kenya